-Welcome to the first ever FAF, Foxtrot Alpha Friday!
+Welcome to FAF, Foxtrot Alpha Friday!
 If you don't know what Foxtrot Alpha is, it's a very informative and interesting blog about military happenings.
 Check them out here!

 But Frosted, what does this have to do with diecasts?
 You ask.
 Well both Matchbox and Hot Wheels have done a large number of military castings throughout the years, so I'll be showing a couple of them off here!